Paralecta chalarodes

 Paralecta chalarodes is a moth in the family Xyloryctidae.
 It was described by Edward Meyrick in 1925.
 It is found on New Guinea.

+Classification

 The wingspan is about 26 mm.
 The forewings are shining whitish, towards the costa white, and with some scattered dark fuscous specks, a blotch of fuscous suffusion resting on the dorsum before the middle and a pale fuscous shade from the costa at two-thirds to the dorsum at three-fourths, angulated in the middle, darker on the dorsum.
 There is also a pale fuscous suffusion towards the termen, especially towards the middle, and a darker fuscous suffused streak along the termen.
 The hindwings are whitish.